OPS-E2E-PPE/PowerShell-Docs/reference/5.1/PSWorkflowUtility/Invoke-AsWorkflow.md

 ### System.Object

-You can pipe any object to the `InputObject` parameter.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

 ### None

-This command does not generate any output.
-However, it runs the workflow, which might generate output.
+This command returns no output of its own, but the workflow it runs might return output.

 ## NOTES